 When I moved to Ukraine, I had to learn a whole new Ukrainian vocabulary.
 It turned out that I had grown up speaking a Galician/diasporan Ukrainian, which used many dialectisms, Polonisms, and archaisms.
-To keep track of the differences between the two lexicons, as well as to document the way my family spoke, I started to make a dictionary.
+To keep track of the differences between the two lexicons, as well as to document the way my family spoke, I started to put together a dictionary.

 I ended up with a rather comprehensive list, and as I know many other families in the Ukrainian diaspora use a similar lexicon to the one I grew up with, I decided to make it public.
 Ultimately, it’s an attempt to help preserve the western Ukrainian dialect that is still spoken in North America, but which is slowly being lost.

 This of course is not the first project to make a dictionary of words from various Ukrainian dialects.
 There have been many lists of Lviv or Galician words published online, such as this one, as well as books such as Gvara, and a recently published comprehensive 800+-page dictionary called Лексикон Львівський.
 The latter (pictured) has many of the words in my list, but not all.
 Thus I feel there is still a lack of a similar project for the diasporan language.

 The Galician Dialect